gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 \
 Oh, and these properties are just like any other node property, so they too can be animated and/or plugged into other nodes... :slightly_smiling_face:

+### Conclusion

+I hope this overview was useful, don't hesitate to [reach out](https://twitter.com/guitio2002) or comment!